arxeiss/PasswordRule/README.md

 # Password Rule for Laravel 5.5+

 Package contains `PasswordRule` class for validation password fields with Laravel validator.
-Nowdays passwords containing numbers, lower and upper case characters (and symbols) are not enough.
+Nowadays passwords containing numbers, lower and upper case characters (and symbols) are not enough.
 But it is still better than simple minimum length rule.

 Custom Rule created with `Illuminate\Contracts\Validation\Rule` interface was introduced in Laravel 5.5.
 But you can simply copy logic and use in earlier Laravel version too.

+**IMPORTANT NOTE** - Don't miss [Add to predefined Laravel Auth controllers](#add-to-predefined-Laravel-auth-controllers) section, as in original Controllers must be rules changed as well.

 ## Table of contents
 * [Installation](#instalation)